vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 ```

 The above cell generates 100 samples – 10 examples from each of the 10 classes.
-We again jit-compile our sample function for speed, but only call the
+We jit-compile our sample function in case we want to sample again later.
+We
-`model.decode` method, rather than the full model, as we only need to decode our
+only call the `model.decode` method, rather than the full model, as we only
-randomly sampled latents.
-This is achieved by specifying `method=model.decode` in the `model.apply` call.
+need to decode our randomly sampled latents.
+This is achieved by specifying
+`method=model.decode` in the `model.apply` call.

 Let's visualise the results using matplotlib:
 ```python